ChromeUniverse/RedstoneBot/README.md

 ## To-do List

 * In `bot.py`:
-  * Add location selection and display queue time estimate
   * Refine some stuff here and there - mostly Async code and auto-confirm
   * Add separate files for each command/main Async function
   * Switch from Requests to aiohttp? (does this even make sense?)
 * Scalability
 * Improve code robustness
 * Add a log file
 * Commands to add:
   * `!redstone info` - displays important server info, such as name, version, IP, port, resources and more.
 * Prepare a Release to deploy *RedstoneBot* to AWS Lightsail

 ## Disclaimer

 This bot isn't publicly available.
 It was made to be used exclusively by the SMP BR Discord.

 If you want to use this bot in your own Discord server, clone this repo, create a Discord bot (visit the [Discord Developers Portal](https://discord.com/developers/applications)) and host it or your local machine or VPS (AWS Lightsail, Linode, etc.)

 ## License

 This open-source project is released under the GNU GPL v3.0 license.
 Check the `LICENSE` file for more details.